Your Meadowlane Park, your watershed

 How can the public be involved with the complete parameters and design criteria for any changes to the park- i.e. – storm water pond etc. Flooding Water quality Etc. There are many interactions of questions and answers based on knowing the details related to these issues.
 For example, it has been stated that this project would improve; -THE ABILITY TO REDUCE POSSIBLE FUTURE FLOODING With this in mind, what is and where is the current infrastructure limitations. -is it storm sewers before water enters the existing creek, is it Sandrock Creek adjacent to the park, is it Sandrock creek downstream from the park, etc. What evidence is there to existing limitations and with the worst rains in the past years was there flooding or what percentage of capacity was reached.
 What are the improvement goals?
 Depending on answers to the above one could formulate ideas for alternative fixes, such as is there a possibility to shed some flow across where the new development will drain and ultimately down the waterway in Ottawa Street, etc. It has also been stated the water quality will be improved.
 If its to be improved we should now have records of existing contaminates, amounts, flow rates by season and weeks of the year.
 SALT REDUCTION -If salt is to be removed, what are the current levels and flows.
 I would think the worst contamination would be in the winter months and early spring.
 Will the improvement methods actually reduce the worst contamination periods or mainly reduce smaller volumes of salt contamination through the warmer weather.
 Will the City get its money worth on these initiatives?
 OTHER CONTAMINANTS – Similar to salt above we should know what is needed to be improved, by how much and when during each segment of the year.
 If this information is available, please prepare to share.
 Possibly the sharing of these details will eliminate many current questions that the information given so far has failed to do.
 Where does this contamination come from, possibly solving this at the source is possible.
 Our City Councilor stated the trails are being washed out all the time.
 I walk most of the local trails and see very little evidence of this problem In any case how would a pond do anything to resolve washed out trails.
 Maybe some of the wash out is creating water contamination that can be corrected by improved drainage and better crush and run topping.

-B^3 asked about 1 year ago
+B^3 asked almost 2 years ago

 Public Involvement